wspr/wspr.github.io/_posts/2017-11-30-basler-tof-camera.md

 The Basler ToF Camera was nicer in every respect than the Kinect v2 in terms of its ruggedness, interface options, customisation, programmability, and so on.
-But a like-for-like comparison against the Kinect v2 showed far inferior point cloud quality.
+But a like-for-like comparison against the Kinect v2 showed far inferior point cloud quality when using its default settings.

 At a distance of around 1.5m, I sat on a stool and took images of myself with the standard settings with both the Kinect v2 and the Basler ToF Camera.